HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/containers.md

     - You can also be hit by your own bullets.
 # Trivia

-- The Containers were designed by platonthek
+- The Containers were designed by platonthek.
 # History

 - v0.11.0
-  - Added
+  - Added.